-The major difficulty with TIPS is the unpredictable patency of the shunts due to pseudointimal hyperplasia within the parenchymal tract or within the outflow hepatic vein.
-The occluded stents are coated by a collage-nous matrix that is covered by endothelial cells.^{36,37,39,40} The incidence of stenosis varies from 18 to 78% depending upon the surveillance techniques used, frequency of assessment, and definitions of 'failure', e.g. elevated portasystemic gradient, ultrasound velocity criteria, or percent diameter stenosis.^{9,11,12,42-46} Most physicians rely on Doppler ultrasound to identify TIPS stenosis.
-Unfortunately, the earlier studies claiming >90% accuracy for sonographic prediction of shunt dysfunction have failed to stand under the light of larger prospective or retrospective studies.
-In one series several ultrasonographic features were used to identify TIPS stenosis including flow reversal, jet lesion, and decreased flow in the TIPS or portal vein.
-The sensitivity of each of these tests varied from 10%-26% with a specificity of 88%-100%.
-Thus, the negative predictive value was poor and the positive predictive value acceptable.47 In a second series of 31 occluded or stenotic stents ultrasound predicted shunt malfunction in only 11 and incorrectly predicted patency in 20 and thus the sensitivity was only 35%.48 Many of the sonographic studies are methodologically flawed because sonographic criteria of shunt dysfunction were used to trigger TIPS venography, however when sonography suggested no shunt dysfunction proof of shunt patency by venography was not performed.
-Part of the difficulty of using sonography is that it is an imaging study which measures velocity, from which diameter within a conduit can be estimated.
-However, with TIPS it is portal decompression, not percent shunt stenosis that is important in assessing TIPS function.
+The major difficulty with TIPS is the unpredictable patency of the shunts as a result of pseudointimal hyperplasia within the parenchymal tract or within the outflow hepatic vein.
+The occluded stents are coated by a collagenous matrix that is covered by endothelial cells.^{36,37,39-41} The incidence of stenosis varies from 18% to 78% depending upon the surveillance techniques used, frequency of assessment, and definitions of failure, (e.g., elevated portasystemic gradient, ultrasound velocity criteria, or percent diameter stenosis).^{9,11,12,42-46} Most physicians rely on Doppler ultrasound to identify TIPS stenosis.
+Unfortunately, the earlier studies claiming greater than 90% accuracy for sonographic prediction of shunt dysfunction have failed to stand under the light of larger prospective or retrospective studies.
+In one series, several ultrasonographic features were used to identify TIPS stenosis, including flow reversal, jet lesion, and decreased flow in the TIPS or portal vein.
+The sensitivity of each of these tests varied from 10% to 26% with a specificity of 88% to 100%.
+Thus the negative predictive value was poor and the positive predictive value was acceptable.47 In a second series of 31 occluded or stenotic stents, ultrasound predicted shunt malfunction in only 11 and incorrectly predicted patency in 20; thus the sensitivity was only 35%.48 Many of the sonographic studies are methodologically flawed, because sonographic criteria of shunt dysfunction were used to trigger TIPS venography; however, when sonography suggested no shunt dysfunction, proof of shunt patency via venography was not performed.
+Part of the difficulty of using sonography is that it is an imaging technique that measures velocity, from which diameter within a conduit can be estimated.
+However, with TIPS it is portal decompression-not percent shunt stenosisthat is important in assessing TIPS function.
 One prospective study compared 151 Doppler sonograms with TIPS venograms and assessment of portal pressure.
-Using a success or failure definition of a portosystemic gradient of < or \ge 15 mm Hg, respectively, sonography provided a sensitivity and specificity of only 86% and 48% respectively.49 Thus, an abnormal Doppler ultrasound is predictive of occlusion or stenosis whereas a normal ultrasound does not exclude TIPS dysfunction.
-The best indicator of TIPS dysfunction is a recurrence of the problem for which the TIPS was originally inserted, either variceal bleeding, hepatic hydrothorax, or ascites.
-If recurrent varices are identified by upper endoscopy then the TIPS is most likely insufficient.47 Documentation of patency can only be achieved with certainty by re-catheterization of the shunt.
+Using a success or failure definition of a portosystemic gradient of less than 15 mm Hg or 15 mm Hg or more, respectively, sonography provided a sensitivity and specificity of only 86% and 48%, respectively.49 Thus an abnormal Doppler ultrasound is predictive of occlusion or stenosis, whereas a normal ultrasound does not exclude TIPS dysfunction.
+The best indicator of TIPS dysfunction is a recurrence of the problem for which the TIPS was originally inserted: either variceal bleeding, hepatic hydrothorax, or ascites.
+If recurrent varices are identified by upper endoscopy, then the TIPS most likely is insufficient.47 Documentation of patency can only be achieved with certainty through recatheterization of the shunt.